joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 The similarities with `const` should, by now, be quite evident.
-Although people generally have a love/hate relationship with it, I've always found that being [`const` correct](https://isocpp.org/wiki/faq/const-correctness) is worth the effort for any project larger than a hobby project.
+Although people generally have a love/hate relationship with it, I've always found that being [`const` correct](https://isocpp.org/wiki/faq/const-correctness) is worth the effort for anything bigger than a hobby project.
 (I know plenty of people who would disagree with me.)

 That said, `const` is best known for its unsoundness, thanks to the pervasive use of `const_cast`.
-This is almost always used at the seams of libraries with different views on `const` correctness, although it's often used to cheat;
+This is commonly used at the seams of libraries with different views on `const` correctness, although it's also often used to cheat;
 this is often for laziness, but also due to some compositional short-comings.
-The lack of parameterization over `const`, for example, forces one to duplicate code; faced with that, many developers would choose to cast it away.
+The lack of parameterization over `const`, for example, forces one to duplicate code; faced with that, many developers would rather just cast it away.

 `const` is also not deep in the same way that our permissions were, which was required to enable the safe concurrency, isolation, and immutability patterns which motivated the system.
 Although many of the same robustness benefits that